Dispute over Moria refugees: Thuringian city shoots against Ramelow – he counters with facts

 The question of whether Germany should accept refugees from Moria is dividing the country.
 Prime Minister Bodo Ramelow is also experiencing resistance in Thuringia.

-- The fire in the Moria refugee camp left thousands of people homeless.
+- Of the Fire in the Moria refugee camp made thousands of people homeless.

 - In Germany, Thuringia’s Prime Minister Ramelow wants to take in refugees.